G0PLY/DCLXVI_X/README.md

 9/25/23 -- Health regen fixed, was broken on the following; Sorcerer, Sage, Bloodmage, Traveler, Witch, Warlock, Battlemage added costs/lv reqs to a few overlooked items, remove testing ids from pre/suf on items

-9/22/23 -- This is probably the last major update I will be making to this mod Removed Multiplayer removed all info about the mod if ya want to know anything about it download and play...

 --------------------------------------------------------------------------------------------------